 - To give recognition for past work and focus on future objectives.

-Supervisors and student employees are required to participate in these formal evaluations and to use these times for open and constructive discussions.
-The evaluation is discussed, signed by both the student and the supervisor and forwarded to the Financial Aid Office.
+Supervisors and student employees are expected to participate in these formal evaluations and to use these times for open and constructive discussions.
+The evaluation form is discussed, signed by both the student and the supervisor and retained by the supervisors office.
+Evaluation records should be shredded one semester after a student has ceased employment with that department.

 DISCIPLINE AND TERMINATION